PATIENT EDUCATION FOR CHILDREN AND ADOLESCENTS NRNP 6665 WEEK 5

 THE ASSIGNMENT

 In a 300- to 500-word blog post written for a patient and/or caregiver audience, explain signs and symptoms for your diagnosis, pharmacological treatments, nonpharmacological treatments, and appropriate community resources and referrals.
+Have a look at NRNP 6665 Midterm Exam Revision.

 Although you are not required to respond to colleagues, collegial discussion is welcome.